wur-bioinformatics/introduction-to-bioinformatics/week2.md

 %ANSWER%:width: 100%
 %ANSWER%:name: assignment_2a_ncbi
 %ANSWER%```
-%ANSWER%A regular blastp against the proteins of _Cryptococcus neoformans_ could be done (database nonredundant, limit search to _Cryptococcus neoformans_ (taxid:5207)).
+%ANSWER%A regular blastp against the proteins of _Cryptococcus neoformans_ could be done (database non-redundant, limit search to _Cryptococcus neoformans_ (taxid:5207)).
 You find 21 hits.
 Several hits have a good query coverage (>75%) and low E-value, but all these hits have a low percent identity (around 22%), suggesting these might be very distant homologs.
 The hits at the bottom of the list cover only a very small part of the query, and have a high E-value, so these are irrelevant.
 %ANSWER%- b.
 Try to find matches to DNA, for instance by using TBLASTN (Protein query searching six-frame translated DNA database).
 BLAST parameters could be adjusted, e.g., the word size could be decreased to include more distant sequences.
 PSI-BLAST will not work as it only will be able to find more distant matches once first iteration yields results.
 %ANSWER%- c.
 %ANSWER%